Parrots share characteristics with certain dinosaurs that ruled the earth millions of years ago.

 How Are Birds Related to Dinosaurs?

-It may be hard to look at a bird and imagine that it had a ferocious, scaly, reptilian beast as an ancestor.
-However, every bird that currently walks (or flies) on this earth is descended from dinosaurs.
+It may be hard to look at a bird and imagine it had a ferocious, scaly, reptilian beast as an ancestor, but every bird walking (or flying) on Earth is descended from dinosaurs.

 It’s thought that birds separated from dinosaurs around 100 million years ago.
 Before then, birds didn’t exist, but theropods did.
-These were the small, carnivorous, bipedal dinosaurs that our feathered friends evolved from.
+These were the small, carnivorous, bipedal dinosaurs from which birds evolved.

 There’s evidence that birds evolved from dinosaurs.
 Paleontologists have examined ancient fossils and found similarities between the skeletons of dinosaurs and modern birds.